 One of the best things about autumn here in America is apple-picking time.
-We brought home a bounty of apples, so I made this easy Banana-Apple Bread loaf.
+From the bounty of apples we brought home, I made this easy Banana Bread with Apples.
 This is my standard recipe for banana bread which I have shared with so many friends and my own family.
 Truth be told, I can’t remember where the original recipe came from.
 But it is my favorite banana bread recipe because I don’t have to haul out the large cake mixer.
 All you need is a mixing bowl and a wooden spoon to mix it all up.

 Apples remind me of happy times.
 Apples were a luxury and an imported fruit in the Philippines during my childhood.
 In fact, I associate the fresh, fragrant aroma of an apple with Christmas.
 When we were kids, we only ate apples during December along with other imported fruits of grapes, pears and American oranges.
 Every time I sensed a whiff of these fruits from gift baskets our family received at our home in Tarlac, I knew it meant Christmas had arrived and it was time to rekindle happy memories.